What is Network Attached Storage (NAS)?

 The NAS works on a client-server model.
 Where centralized storage is a server and the computer or any other device that access data is a client.
 You can imagine a NAS like a bunch of connected hard drives with the operating system and ethernet cards.
 So it is like a computer, not just storage.

-The server comes with support for different RAID configurations for backup and uninterrupted work.
-You can add, remove, or change a hard drive at any time.
+The server can have support for different RAID configurations for backup and uninterrupted work.
+You can add, remove, or change hard drives at any time.

 There are multiple devices in it, you can set up multiple RAID configurations as per your requirements.
 A RAID basically links hard drives together, they can work faster by writing together on multiple drives or can mirror the data.
 Eventually, you can have two copies of the same data at any given time.